Tiiiger/bert_score/README.md

 Therefore, a GPU is usually necessary.
 If you don't have access to a GPU, you can try our [demo on Google Colab](https://colab.research.google.com/drive/1kpL8Y_AnUUiCxFjhxSrxCsc6-sDMNb_Q)

+#### Practical Tips

+* BERTScore relies on inverse document frequency (idf) on the reference sentences to weigh word importance.
+However, when the set of reference sentences become too small, the idf score would become inaccurate/invalid.
+  Please consider turning off idf scaling, by setting `no_idf=True` when calling `bert_score.score` function.
+* When you are low on GPU memory, consider setting `batch_size` when calling `bert_score.score` function.

 ### Acknowledgement
 This repo wouldn't be possible without the awesome [bert](https://github.com/google-research/bert) and